← Back to Blog

 The Sleep Deficit

-- 1 in 3 American adults do not get the recommended 7 hours of sleep per night (CDC Morbidity and Mortality Weekly Report, 2025 update).
+• 1 in 3 American adults do not get the recommended 7 hours of sleep per night, according to CDC data.

-- Adults who use their phone for more than 30 minutes before bed sleep an average of 52 minutes less per night than those who do not (Sleep Foundation, 2025).
+• Research suggests that adults who use their phone for more than 30 minutes before bed sleep an average of about 50 minutes less per night than those who do not.

-- That adds up to 316 hours of lost sleep per year — the equivalent of over 13 full days.
+• That adds up to roughly 300+ hours of lost sleep per year — the equivalent of over 12 full days.

 By the Mechanism